SoK: Data Minimization in Machine Learning: Analysis of DM-adjacent Techniques

 \item [\smallicon{\faLightbulbO}] While RAG pipelines are often designed to maximize utility, the \emph{retrieved context} itself can act as a vector of disclosure when it includes user-specific or sensitive content.
 Developing methods that dynamically select the minimal sufficient context (conditioned on task, model confidence, and user preferences) remains an open challenge \cite{bagdasarian2024airgapagent}.

-\item [\smallicon{\faLightbulbO}] How can these minimization policies be made context-aware and norm-sensitive, for example by drawing on theories such as Contextual Integrity \cite{Nissenbaum2004}, is another open question.
-Achieving this could enable language agents to align data-sharing decisions with implicit social expectations and evolving user intent. \end{itemize}
+\item [\smallicon{\faLightbulbO}] How can these minimization policies be made context-aware and norm-sensitive, for example by drawing on theories such as Contextual Integrity \cite{Nissenbaum2004}?
+Answering this question could enable language agents to align data-sharing decisions with implicit social expectations and evolving user intent. \end{itemize}